 Fish are the only pets allowed in student rooms, due to sanitary, health, and safety reasons.
 Aquarium size is limited to 10 gallons.
-The only exception to the pet rule would be service animals for students with a documented disability.
-Residents requiring service or emotional support animals must provide written documentation to Office of Accessibility Resources and Services and inform residence life staff.
+A repeated violation of this policy will result in Animal Control seizing the unapproved animal in question.
+The only exception to the pet rule would be service animals and emotional support animals for students with a documented need.
+Residents requiring service or emotional support animals must provide written documentation to the Office of Accessibility Resources and Services and inform residence life staff.
 Emotional support/service animals should not be present in a resident's assigned space prior to gaining approval.